glowform/reproducible-research/Assignments/RR_assignment_6.md

 (and turn it into a new branch if you want to keep it)

 ## Assignment
+1. Send me `git log` and `git branch -l` of your exercise 2

-Imagine this is your repository
+2. Imagine this is your repository

 <img src="https://hackmd.io/_uploads/r1cHiXvAT.png " width="700">